 Fire Suppression Systems and Permit Application

-The Naperville Fire Department is the authority having jurisdiction for permit issuance and acceptance testing and inspections of Fire Suppression Systems.
+The Naperville Fire Department is the authority with jurisdiction for permit issuance and acceptance testing and inspections of fire suppression systems.
 This includes new systems and/or modifications/alterations to existing systems.
-Fire protection systems include, but are not limited to sprinkler systems, dry pipe systems, standpipe systems and Ansul Systems etc. All required fire protection systems must be approved by the Fire Department before the Development Services Team will issue an occupancy permit.
+Fire protection systems include, but are not limited to: Sprinkler systems, dry pipe systems, standpipe systems and ANSUL Systems, etc. All required fire protection systems must be approved by the Fire Department before an occupancy permit will be issued.

-- Basements and mechanical penthouses, and areas under canopies, where vehicles have access, shall be included when calculating the building square footage.
+- Basements, mechanical penthouses and areas under canopies where vehicles have access shall be included when calculating the building square footage.

-Electrical Equipment shall meet NFPA 13 Section 188.8.131.52 "Sprinkler protection shall be required in electrical equipment rooms.
-Hoods or shields installed to protect important electrical equipment from sprinkler discharge shall be non-combustible".
+Electrical Equipment shall meet NFPA 13 Section 126.96.36.199: "Sprinkler protection shall be required in electrical equipment rooms.
+Hoods or shields installed to protect important electrical equipment from sprinkler discharge shall be non-combustible."

 Electrical rooms/closets and sprinklers shall not be required where all of the following conditions are met: